fpalomo/king-kata-di/Readme-group-2.md

 * AMEX : We use Entity B
 * VISA : We use Entity C

 We will assume we have 3 different classes ( "EntityA_Driver", "EntityB_Driver", "EntityC_Driver" ) each one of them for one of the bank entities.
 They are low level classes, used as a network abstraction object.
 We will consider they all have a method named "chargeCC" , that is the method we will use to send a money charge request to that bank entity.
-You don't actually need to implement this class, we will
+You don't actually need to implement this class, we will use mocks when we need to write the tests.

 --